Our Sake Brewery

 Our Brewing Process

 We mill or polish our rice to our specification at our sister company, Minnesota Rice and Milling.
 Eighty percent of breweries in Japan do not mill their own rice.
 Our milling rates, or seimaibuai, will range from 80% to 40% of the original rice grain remaining.
-Each of the rice varieties that we use are Japanese rice varieties, Koshihikari, Akitakomachi, and Hitomebore.
+Each of the rice varieties that we use is Japanese rice varieties, Koshihikari, Akitakomachi, and Hitomebore.

 Washing and Soaking